The Conservationist: Theme

 Political and resurrection themes are combined to convey a larger meaning.
-The sterility of white has been depicted in Mehring's attempts of keeping his farm.
-He tries to conserve both nature and apartheid, while nature fails him and doesn't return what he had given to it.
-The dead body laying claim to his land is the embodiment of Africa, having no land of its own while in fact possessing all of Africa.
+The sterility of white life is depicted in Mehring's attempts at keeping his farm.
+He tries to conserve both nature and apartheid, but nature fails him, unable to return what he had given to it.
+The dead body laying claim to his land becomes the embodiment of Africa, having no land of its own, yet in fact possessing all of Africa.

 Critical reception

 In November 1974, the novel was named the joint winner of the 1974 Booker Prize in England.
 Gordimer shared the prize with Stanley Middleton for Holiday.

 Sam Jordison wrote about the novel for The Guardian in 2008: "Every stone on the ground, every step on the way, every gesture and unguarded word is rich with meaning.
 Her trick is to show us only what Mehring himself encounters, but ensure that we see far more (in the Conradian sense).
 She presents a world refracted through Mehring's eyes and interpreted in his internal monologues, but our view of it, over the course of the book, changes radically."
 Jordison continues: "This double-edged writing constantly jabs at our conscience.
 Sometimes, it's a matter of just one or two words, dropped casually into conversations, or scattered around visual descriptions."

 Stephen Clingman, writing for The Conversation in 2014, described the novel as Gordimer's "masterpiece."